kirstist/OCLC-macros/README.md

 # OCLC-macros
 Collection of macros for OCLC Connexion Client

-#Work in progress and nowhere near ready
+This is a work in progress and nowhere near ready